Pass the Buck (1998 British game show): The Big Buck Game

 The five players left standing after Fast Buck played this game to determine the day's winner.
 As before, all players eliminated from Monday-Thursday games returned to compete on the next episode.

 Pass It On

 The five players were each given three lives.
 The host gave a category and detail, and one player was chosen at random to start the round.
 They had to give a valid answer, then choose an opponent to give the next one.
 When a player missed, repeated, or failed to respond in three seconds, they lost one life and play resumed with the next player in line using a new category and detail.
 Players were eliminated upon losing all three lives; the round ended when only two remained.
+From 1999 to 2000, the other three players returned to the next programme.

 Memory Moment

 Played only during the Eamonn Holmes era; he read a list of 18 words and the players took turns recalling one word at a time, with penalties as before.